-Diving in Cozumel full time, my need for neoprene varies greatly throughout the year but I always wear a wetsuit, and some key accessories I’ve come to rely on over the years.
+Diving in Cozumel throughout the year, my need for neoprene varies greatly but I always wear a wetsuit, and some key accessories I’ve come to rely on over the years.

 Many divers in Cozumel’s warm water conditions are comfortable in super light garments, while others tend to get a little cold after only about 40-45 minutes at depth, even during the warm season.

 No matter the water temperatures when scuba diving, and level of thermal dive garments I need, I also always wear long sleeves, long pants, and a hood of some kind.